-A surface is smooth if its minimum to maximum protuberance h is less than hc, and rough if protuberance is greater than hc.
-In case of rough surfaces, the surface reflection coefficient needs to be multiplied by a scattering loss factor ρS , given by where σh is the standard deviation of the Gaussian random variable h.
-The following result is a better approximation to the observed
+A surface is considered smooth if it's minimum to maximum protuberance h is less than h_c , and is considered rough if the protuberance is greater than h_c .
+For rough surfaces, the flat surface reflection coefficient needs to be multiplied by a scattering loss factor, ρ_s to account for the diminished reflected field.